-Canada headed a G7 working group in June 2021 which has called for a consensus on a unified approach to the challenges that China presents to G7 members.
-The new government aims to take independent positions on China, which would allow it to broker harmony on global issues such as health and the environment.
+Canada headed a G7 working group in June 2021 which has called for consensus on a unified approach to the challenges that China presents to G7 members.
+The new working group aims to take independent positions on China, which would allow it to broker harmony on global issues such as health and the environment.
+The impetus for Canada to continue collaborating in such working groups will almost certainly continue, given the Russian invasion of Ukraine, growing migrant crisis, and climate crisis.

-Canada has also been paramount to advancing gender equality as a key international priority both at the G7 and the G20, with Canada working closely with Argentina to integrate gender equality across the G20 agenda and leading a call to eliminate gender-based violence for all G20 members (Government of Canada, n.d.-a; Government of Canada, n.d.-b).
+Canada has also been paramount to advancing gender equality as a key international priority both at the G7 and the G20, working closely with Argentina to integrate gender equality across the G20 agenda and leading a call to eliminate gender-based violence for all G20 members (Government of Canada, n.d.-a; Government of Canada, n.d.-b).